ChatLingual/docs/webform/README.md

 An object, whose keys are the `WebformSubmitType` (either `'submitEmail'`, or `'submitEmailReply'`) and values are configuration settings.

-Use `'submitEmail'` for creating new conversations within ChatLingual.
-Use `'submitEmailReply'` for following up with existing conversations, i.e. submitting a response to an existing ticket through a form.
+Use `'submitEmailReply'` for following up with existing conversations, typically via submitting a response to an existing ticket through a form.

 The data requirements (i.e. the objects returned by `.email()` and `.conversation()`, and `.customer()`) differ based on this type.
 See below for information on required fields: